 Early in 1983, Keith Harrison and four others met in the basement of his then Okemos home to form a Camp of the Sons of Union Veterans of the Civil War (SUVCW).
-From this humble beginning, the Curtenius Guard Camp 17 has developed into one of the most influential Camps, at both the Department and National levels, in the history of our Order.
+From this humble beginning, Curtenius Guard Camp #17 has developed into one of the most influential Camps, at both the Department and National levels, in the recent history of the Order.
 A Provisional Charter was granted in May of 1983.
-Listed on that Charter were Robert E. Evans, Thomas I. Hansen, Keith G. Harrison, Michael D. Mitchell and the Rev. William C. Newmarch.
+Listed on that Charter were Robert E. Evans, Thomas I. Hansen, Keith G. Harrison, Michael Mitchell, and the Rev. William C. Newmarch.

-The Camp was named after the Curtenius Guard Militia Company of Mason, Michigan, which was later mustered into federal service as Company B, 7th Regiment, Michigan Volunteer Infantry at the beginning of the Civil War.
-The Camp number was originally designated as 7 but was subsequently and very arbitrarily changed to 17 after it was found that another Camp in Michigan already had that number.
+The Camp was named after the Curtenius Guard Militia Company of Mason, Michigan, mustered as Company B of the 7th Michigan Volunteer Infantry at the beginning of the Civil War.
+The Camp number was originally designated as Camp 7 but was subsequently and very arbitrarily changed to 17 after it was found that another Camp in Michigan already had that number.

-Shortly after the Camp’s formation, hearing of the existence of a Grand Army of the Republic (GAR) Hall in Sunfield, Michigan, Keith Harrison visited the Samuel W. Grinnell GAR Post 283 Hall.
-Upon entering the Hall with all the memorabilia present, he noticed that one of the Allied Orders of the GAR Charters on the wall was that of the Samuel W. Grinnell Camp #17, Sons of Veterans.
-The Camp existed and met in this Hall from 1918 to 1935.
-It was at that point, Brother Harrison knew that Camp 17, SUVCW had found its home.
-Within two months after that visit, a new Camp 17 (Curtenius Guard Camp #17) was again holding meetings in the Hall.
+Shortly after the Camp’s formation, hearing of the existence of a Grand Army of the Republic (GAR) Hall in Sunfield, Michigan, Keith Harrison visited the Samuel W. Grinnell GAR Post #283.
+Upon entering the Hall with all the memorabilia present, he noticed that one of the Allied Orders of the GAR charters on the wall was that of the Samuel W. Grinnell Camp #17, Sons of Veterans.
+The Camp existed and met at this Hall from 1918 to 1935.
+It was at that point, Brother Harrison knew that Camp #17, SUVCW had found its home.
+Within two months after that visit, a new Camp #17 (Curtenius Guard Camp #17) was again holding its meetings in the Hall.
 The Hall, in continuous use by the GAR and its Allied Orders since completion in 1899, became a focal point for Camp efforts.
-Extensive renovation and preservation work has been done to the structure.
-A state historical marker was dedicated on Memorial Day (May 30) in 1987.
+Extensive renovation and preservation work has been done to the structure over the 30 years.
+A state Historical Marker was dedicated on Memorial Day (May 30th) in 1987.
 The Hall was placed on the National Register of Historic Places in February 1992.

 Recruiting efforts brought in enough members to secure a “full” Charter by April of 1985.
 Those appearing on the August 15, 1985 Charter were Albert E. Baerren, John J. Collins, Gary J. Durken, Richard J. Estep, Robert E. Evans, Don W. Everett, Thomas I. Hansen, Kenneth W. Harris, Keith G. Harrison, Arthur T. Kelsey, John W. Knecht III, James Leighty, James T. Lyons, Bob McBrien, Michael D. Mitchell, Richard L. Moore, Mike Neuman, Father William C. Newmarch, Russel Nye, and J. Douglas Park.